 We operate as a community bank offering a wide range of commercial banking and related services to consumers, small businesses, corporations, non-profits, governmental entities, and others.
 A cornerstone of our operating model is based on personal relationships with our customers.
 Therefore, our model is heavily dependent on our personnel to execute our strategy within each region supported by our lines of business and operational support areas within the Company.
 Our executive leadership is critical to the success of our Company as each executive participates in developing our corporate strategy, policy setting, and oversight of each of their respective operating areas.
-The executive officers have significant banking experience and/or tenure with the Company, including our Chairman, CEO and President who has over forty-seven years with the Company.
-Our regional operating philosophy is heavily dependent on our Regional CEOs/Presidents who drive the daily execution of our strategy, customer service, and local decision-making, across our twelve regions.
-On average, our fourteen Regional or Divisional CEOs and Presidents have approximately twenty-seven years of banking experience and twelve years of service with the Company.
+The executive officers have significant banking experience and/or tenure with the Company, including our Chairman, CEO and President who has over forty-eight years with the Company.
+Our regional operating philosophy is heavily dependent on our Regional CEOs/Presidents who drive the daily execution of our strategy, customer service, and local decision-making, across our eight regions.
+On average, our sixteen Regional or Divisional CEOs and Presidents have approximately twenty-six years of banking experience and fourteen years of service with the Company.

-On December 31, 2023, the Company employed approximately 1,500 employees.
+On December 31, 2024, the Company employed approximately 1,500 employees.
 Approximately 1,400 were full-time and 100 were part-time.
-All employees are located in the State of Texas.
 Our management believes that our employee relations have been and will continue to be good.
 None of our employees are represented by collective bargaining agreements.

 We seek to attract the best bankers in the markets we serve as well as key managers and associates to serve and build relationships with our customers.
-On a day-to-day basis, these associates execute on our "Excellence in Customer Service" culture, including our 21 Non-Negotiables of Customer Service, which were developed by management with the assistance of Horst Schulze, the founder of The Ritz Carlton Hotel Company and an independent consultant to the Company for the last five years.
+On a day-to-day basis, these associates execute on our "Excellence in Customer Service" culture, including our 21 Non-Negotiables of Customer Service, which were developed by management with the assistance of Horst Schulze, the founder of The Ritz Carlton Hotel Company and an independent consultant to the Company for the last six years.
 Initially, each new associate attends New Employee Orientation to gain an understanding of our culture, including our customer service approach, our organization, and our operating and other policies.
 From there, associates also receive specific training for their applicable area of service.

 We then provide a number of internally developed training programs and encourage associates to attend selected external programs.
 We require certain areas (lending, trust, risk, operations) to obtain certifications for their current and future roles in the organization (for example, most lenders are required to obtain the Credit Risk Certification from the Risk Management Association).
-For potential future management we require this group to attend a graduate school of banking, TBA Leadership course and FFIN University, which is our year long internal course which teaches how to manage a high performing bank.
+For potential future management, we require this group to attend a graduate school of banking, TBA Leadership course and FFIN University, which is our year long internal course which teaches how to manage a high-performing bank.
 The Company also provides educational assistance for employees to further their professional development.
-In fact, six of our current Regional CEO/Presidents started their careers with the Company and progressed to their current levels over time.
+In fact, eight of our current CEO/Presidents started their careers with the Company and progressed to their current levels over time.

-We embrace and promote a culture of diversity, equity, and inclusion to attract, recruit, retain, develop, and promote employees who represent the diverse communities we serve.
+We embrace and promote a culture that attracts, recruits, retains, develops, and promotes employees who represent the diverse communities we serve.
 Our employees bring their own unique backgrounds, beliefs, cultures, and experiences to our organization.
 By promoting and fostering a workforce that we believe is reflective of our customers and communities, we seek to better understand the financial needs of our prospects and customers and provide them with relevant financial service products.